comradeduck/iReady-Overload/README.md

 <h1 align="center">iReady Overload</h1>

-		note: this is the bookmarklet version, i will not reccomend this cause if you get last question wrong, you get 0% or 50%
+		note: this is the bookmarklet version, I have no credits to this, use at your own risk

 <p align="center">
         <a href="https://discord.gg/y7X5CSWyR5">